Code-Institute-Submissions/code-institute-milestone-project-one/README.md

 ## Responsive Design Testing

 Even with the nature of Bootstrap naturally catering to responsive web development, I still heavily customised the Bootstrap elements that I used and as such diligently tested the site at as many screen sizes as possible.
-For this is first tried it on my own varying screens but predominantly I used Chrome DevTools Device Toolbar to visualise the site at every size, everything from 4K displays & iPad Pro to the smallest mobile view available and adjusted element margins and padding accordingly.
+For this I first tried it on my own varying screens but predominantly used Chrome DevTools Device Toolbar to visualise the site at every size, everything from 4K displays & iPad Pro to the smallest mobile view available and adjusted element margins and padding accordingly.
 This was in order to keep the UI clean and avoid clutter at smaller sizes.
-For example, the navigation bar menu collapses into a recognisable icon dropdown, and the footer closes down to just the social media links to prevent it having too much height on the screen.
+For example, the navigation bar menu collapses into a recognisable dropdown version, and the footer closes down to just the social media links to prevent it having too much height on the screen.
 In addition, the horizontally arranged cards on the About and Services pages transition to displaying vertically.

 ## Deployment